Guide To Helping Hedgehogs

 It was only when I took the lawnmower out from its resting place in the corner of the garden that I saw the creature had started building a nest behind it.
 The mother had piled leaves, grass and twigs on top of a hole she had dug out of the gravel next to the fence.
 She had also cleared a small depression under the fence next to the nest to get underneath it and access the garden next door.

 I say bittersweet because I’d obviously disturbed her, and although I put the mower back, I never saw the mother again.
-I revisited the nest a week or so later to investigate and found three dead babies.
+I revisited the nest a week or so later to investigate.
+It was abandoned and, on closer inspection, I found three dead babies in the hole.
 It was a horrible experience.
 I later read that once a nest is disturbed, the mother will abandon it and sometimes kill any offspring.

 In the 1950s, there were an estimated 36.5 million hedgehogs in Britain, but this was based on limited data and was probably an overestimate.
 Only two reliable estimates of the population size exist, and both acknowledge a lot of uncertainty in the figures.
 In 1995, and more recently in 2017, researchers have suggested a figure of about 1.5 million hedgehogs across England, Scotland and Wales collectively.